Files copied from System32 directory are not as expected when running on 64-bit versions of Windows

 32-bit versions of SyncBack are fully compatible with 64-bit versions of Windows.
 However, 64-bit versions of Windows try to help 32-bit programs by silently redirecting all access to the %windir%\System32 folder to a different folder (%windir%\SysWOW64).

 What does this mean?
 It means that if you are using a 64-bit version of Windows, and a profile is copying files from the %windir%\System32 folder then it will actually be copying the files from the %windir%\SysWOW64 folder.

 There are two ways to resolve this:

-This error does not apply to 64-bit versions of SyncBackSE/Pro.
+This issudoes not apply to 64-bit versions of SyncBackSE/Pro.